ameliaholcomb/gedi-disturbance/README.md

 This repository contains the code required to reproduce the results and figures for the paper "Repeat GEDI footprints enable the measurement of moderate-scale tropical forest disturbance."
+This repository may continue to receive code updates and efficiency improvements, but the version used for the paper is tagged with \<publication-freeze\>

 ### Data sources
 1. GEDI Level 2A, Level 2B, and Level 4A.

     These data products are available from the ORNL and LP DAACs.
-The codebase assumes that this data is already downloaded and the individual shots are loaded into a PostGIS database.
+This repository assumes that the data is already downloaded and filtered with the shots loaded into a PostGIS database.
 Please contact the corresponding authors if assistance is needed with this step.
 Alternatively, if given an existing dataset of coincident shots, the later pipelines can be run without PostGIS